Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

-Here are 10 signs to look for with picking a puppy from a breeder (and even a shelter).
+Here are 10 signs to look for when picking a puppy from a breeder (and even a shelter).
 When in doubt, ask the breeder which puppy he thinks has the best personality and temperament that may fit your lifestyle.

 - Look at the area where the pups spend most of their time.
 It's ok if they play outdoors part of the day, but they should sleep indoors at night so that the puppies can interact with people and become accustomed to hearing ordinary household noises.
 This builds a solid foundation for a secure, well-socialized puppy.
 The puppy area should be clean, well-lit, have fresh water, and interesting toys.

 - Make sure to see all of the puppies in the litter.
 By five weeks old, healthy puppies will begin playing with each other and should be lively and energetic.
 It's ok if they're asleep when you visit, but stay long enough to see them wake up.
 Once they're up, they shouldn't be lethargic or weak, as this may be a sign of illness.

 - Puppies should be confident and eager to greet you.
 A puppy who is shy or fearful and stays in the corner may be sick or insecure.
 Although some introverted puppies will come out of their shells later on, many don't.
 These dogs tend to be fearful adults and aren't good choices for an active, noisy family with or without kids, or for people who have little to no experience with dogs.
 They frighten easily and will require a tremendous amount of training and socialization in order to live a happy life.
 Choose a puppy who is happy and eager to interact with you but reject the one who is either too shy or too bossy.
 These temperament types are a challenge to deal with and require a tremendous amount of training to socialize.

 - Take note of eating habits.
 If it's feeding time during your visit, all the puppies should be eager to gobble up their food.
 Refusing to eat may signal that a puppy has an illness.